Local-global principle and integral Tate conjecture for certain varieties: Space of one-cycles

 In this section, we fix an algebraically closed field $k$ of any characteristic.
-We remind the readers that a variety is always assumed to be irreducible through out the paper, and thus connected.
-Sometimes we add the word irreducible just to emphasis this.
+We remind the readers that a variety is always assumed to be irreducible, and in particular, connected, throughout the paper.
+Sometimes we add the word irreducible just to emphasize this.